jadewang425/trip-planner/README.md

 Bonue:
 - Assign tasks to members in trip details
 - Sort trips by start date on the homepage
+- users can like comments if it's a good idea

 Steps:
 - Create model(s)